Perfectz/perfectlifetracker/README.md

 This project follows the GitHub Flow model for development:

-1. Create a feature branch from `master`
+1. Create a feature branch from `main`
    ```bash
    git checkout -b feature/your-feature-name
    ```